 Together with my team, I’ve helped lead and define research objectives, conduct secondary research (articles about the space, competitor analysis, etc.), and run many rounds of user interviews.
-These interviews help us find the real pain points of our users, validate our assumptions, and test the usability of our designs.
+These interviews helped us find the real pain points of our users, validate our assumptions, and test the usability of our designs.
 We also had regular checkpoints with our stakeholders and subject matter experts to make sure our solutions were feasible and to improve them at each iteration.

 “We know what (features) we want” is an attitude that can easily lead teams to forget what the users really need.
 Part of what I feel is our job as ambassadors of design in a large enterprise is getting the whole team to fully understand the value of design thinking.

 IBM operates in diverse, multidisciplinary teams, which are often distributed in multiple locations and time zones.
 Getting an engineer on the other side of the Atlantic to trust “these designers” telling him how to make software in spite of his many years of experience can seem a daunting task.
 Indeed, at first some people might feel uncomfortable trying out new methodologies.
 What I’ve found is that, if you work together with the right spirit, eventually they’ll not only appreciate your work and the results the team is getting, but also start to explicitly request your help for new projects.

-When it comes to visual design, as a designer in IBM Security I use both the IBM Design Language and the IBM Security Design Guide.
+When it comes to visual design, as a designer in IBM Security I used both the IBM Design Language and the IBM Security Design Guide.
 Both these resources are living languages: I often prototyped, tested, and discussed new patterns with the rest of the team to further refine our tools.
 In addition to this, my passion for typography and semi-obsession for baseline grids and pixel perfection always makes me very happy to talk anything related to visual design.